alrenU/study-notes/internet-programming/VueJS.md

 + **Import Maps**: Allows you to control how JavaScript modules are resolved and imported in the browser.
 Import maps enable you to map module specifiers (like module names) to specific URLs.
 + **ES Modules**: ES Modules (ECMAScript Modules) are a standardized module system in JavaScript that allows you to import and export code.
   - **VueJS Usage In HTML**: Due to security reasons, ES modules can only work over the `http://` protocol.
-In order for ES modules to work on our local machine, we need to serve the index.html over the `http://` protocol, with a local HTTP server.
-To do that we can use `npx serve` (node.js).
+In order for ES modules to work on your local machine, you need to serve the index.html over the `http://` protocol, with a local HTTP server.
+To do that you can use `npx serve` (node.js).

 ## Essentials
 + Every Vue application starts by creating a new application instance with the `createApp` function.